 One of the most oft-quoted lines from Gatsby is the very last: ‘So we beat on, boats against the current, borne back ceaselessly into the past.’

 I am often reminded about the truth of that line.
 One case was last week when I happened to come across a most unusual Facebook page – Transhimalayan Heritage Arts, which has photographs of Tibet before the Chinese invasion, including some of the first ever taken of His Holiness, the Dalai Lama.
-Among the many photos were these beautiful photos of HHDL with Lhasa Apso dogs.
+Among the many photos were these beautiful photos of HHDL with a Tibetan terrier.

 In my books, Kyi Kyi, who comes to share a basket with Marcel, under the counter of The Himalaya Book Café is a Lhasa Apso – Apso coming from a Tibetan word meaning ‘bearded.’
 These dogs were bred in Tibet as indoor guard dogs in monasteries, their job to alert monks to intruders.
 Much loved by Tibetans, Lhasa Apsos are now a very popular breed right around the world.